Noodle-Dev/Java_HandLight_Control/README.md

 # Java Hand Light System with OpenCV and Arduino

-## * Project Description

 This project implements a gesture control system that detects the user's hand through a camera and allows interaction with virtual on-screen buttons.
 When these buttons are touched, commands are sent to an Arduino via serial communication.